 Allow students to think of wild ideas and be fun and creative.
 Then ask them to consider how these ideas could be practical and realistic and look at small changes that can be made to the tutor room.
 The main aim of this exercise is to encourage students to gain ownership of their room and tutor group.
 Bear in mind that all students should feel included and supported while completing this exercise.
 The idea of the exercise is that they feel welcome and safe in their tutor group.

-Exercise 1A: How to make your tutor room your own safe space
+Handout 1A: Making your tutor room into your own safe space